The Family Education Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records. These rights include:

 - The right to provide written consent before the University discloses personally identifiable information from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

 The University discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted as its agent to provide a service instead of using University employees or officials (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position; a person or company with whom the University has contracted as its agent to provide a service instead of using University employees or officials (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+Individuals whose responsibilities place them within this category include, but are not limited to, teachers; faculty advisers; admissions counselors; academic advisers; counselors; career services personnel; deans, department chairs, directors, and other administrative officials responsible for some part of the academic enterprise or one of the supporting activities; university police personnel; health services staff; development officers; staff in the Alumni Association; administrative and faculty sponsors of officially recognized clubs, organizations, etc.; members, including students and alumni, of official university committees, staff personnel (including student employees) employed to assist University officials in discharging professional responsibilities; and persons or entities under contract to the University to provide a specific task or service related to the University’s educational mission.

 Upon request, the University also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.